 An uninsured sub is one who can’t provide a certificate of insurance for Workers’ Compensation, General Liability, or both.
 It is recommended that you don’t contract uninsured subs.
 However, few builders are successful in completing a project where 100% of their subcontractors are insured.

 Insurance carriers don’t usually don’t take issue with uninsured subs, but exceptions exist.
-Many carriers won’t insure a builder who uses an uninsured roofing sub because of the high risk nature of this line of work.
+Many carriers won’t insure a builder who uses an uninsured roofing sub because of the high risk nature of this line of work, so for the people looking for roofing services they can check CCI to find the best services for this.
 Likewise, never use an uninsured mechanical sub, such as electricians, plumbers or HVAC workers, because they pose high risks for occasional large liability losses.

 Much higher fees are charged for Workers’ Compensation than for General Liability when using an uninsured sub.
 Some builders make the choice not to deduct for General Liability for uninsured subs.
 However, not doing so leaves a lot of money on the table and offers those subs no incentive to buy their own policies.